HES-XPLAIN/hes-xplain.github.io/docs/documentation/file-formats/json-configuration-files.md

 If you are not used to JSON, you can:

--  learn more about JSON [here](https://json.org) and try by yourself.
+-  learn more about JSON [here](https://json.org) and try it by yourself.
 -   use our [graphical user interface](../gui.md) and generate your configuration file easily.

 ## Example